facevedom/DevOps-RampUp/README.md

 ---
 ### **3. Configuration Management**

 To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.
-See the 2 application folders in order to find out what their dependencies are.
-Some of the tools we use are Chef, Puppet, and Ansible.
+Dependencies required to run the app should be clear since challenge 1.
+Ansible is encouraged for beginners, but feel free to use Chef or Puppet instead.

 ---
 ### **4. CI/CD**